Pusse-01/Pusse-01/README.md

 ### 🎮 Fun Fact

-> "I’m the kind of person who rearranges my entire desk just to find my headphones… which were on my head the whole time. 🎧🙃"
+> I’m the kind of person who rearranges my entire desk just to find my headphones… which were on my head the whole time. 🎧🙃

 ---

-🚀 _This profile README was generated with passion!_ 🔥